jameshfisher/jameshfisher.com/_posts/2020-03-01-how-to-write-an-arraybuffer-to-a-canvas.md

 ---
-title: "How to write an ArrayBuffer to a canvas"
+title: How to write an ArrayBuffer to a canvas
-tags: ["programming", "javascript", "web"]
+tags:
+  - programming
+  - javascript
+  - web
 ---

 I'm playing with [WebGPU](https://github.com/gpuweb/gpuweb).